webpack/webpack.js.org/src/content/guides/package-exports.md

 ## Notes about ordering

-In an object where each key in an condition, order of properties is significant.
+In an object where each key is a condition, order of properties is significant.
 Conditions are handled in the order they are specified.

 In an object where each key is a subpath, order of properties is not significant.
 More specific properties are preferred over less specific ones.